Pharma LPRC - Robotics. Contact-Physics Mobile Picker

-This student team will focus on cutting-edge pharmaceutical research in the discovery and robotics areas, aiming to advance global healthcare and to benefit patients worldwide.
-The team will have access to advanced research technologies and will develop tools and protocols to address critical research inquiries.
-Student teams will be formed based on interests and expertise to work on the following projects.
+This student team will focus on cutting-edge pharmaceutical research in the robotics area, aiming to advance global healthcare and to benefit patients worldwide.
+The team will have access to advanced research technologies and will develop tools and protocols to address critical research inquiries while working with faculty affiliated with the Eli Lily and Company and Purdue University Research Alliance Center (LPRC).

 Faculty Advisor: